benjaminselfridge/model-checking/doc/ModelChecking2.md

 to a transition system, and checked an invariant of that system to show that our machine has a nice property.

-In the next post, we'll talk about...
+In the next post, we'll explore how a few techniques for modeling concurrent processes.